 - The cause of the osteonecrosis

-- Stage of the disease when it was diagnosed
+- How severe the disease is when diagnosed

 - Amount of bone involved